MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 to turn on the 2-step verification.

-Now, if we go back to the security page, a new App password button will show up in the `Signing in to Google` section.
+Now, if we go back to the `Security` page, a new `App passwords` button will show up in the `Signing in to Google` section.

 ![](../images/part59/7.png)